BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/fetching_and_ajax.md

 ## Fetching Data

-- JavaScript has a built-in tool called **fetch** that allows us to make `GET` requests.
+- JavaScript has a built-in tool called **fetch** that allows us to make `GET` requests to a server
-- A **GET request** is when we ask another computer for information or files.
+- A **GET request** is when we ask another computer for information or files
-- Every time you visit a site, you make a `GET` request.
+- Every time you visit a site, you make a `GET` request to the server
 - Make a `GET` request to this address to see the response:
   - <https://jsonplaceholder.typicode.com/posts/1>